 Many people elect to file for Chapter 7 bankruptcy since it is a good choice to discharge most or all of your debt.
-Of course, there are a few debts that can be categorized as non-dischargeable, but under Chapter 7 there are plenty of different types of debt that can be discharged.
+Of course, there are a few debts that can be categorized as non-dischargeable, but under Chapter 7 there are plenty of different types of debt that CAN be discharged.

 For starters, a discharge is what releases you from personal liability for your debt and also keeps creditors you owe from taking any collection actions against you.
 If a secured creditor has a valid lien on your property though, they have the power to repossess it once your discharge wipes out your obligation to pay for it.

-Type of Dischargeable Debt
+Type of Dischargeable Debt in New Jersey

 The most common type of debt that is categorized as dischargeable under Chapter 7 bankruptcy is credit card debt, but it is not the only one on the list.
 The following are other common types of dischargeable debts: